CarlosMaincrah/SportSim/README.md

 These are only intended for debugging and testing.
 Use at your own risk.

-At first, this was a school project, but I decided to continue developing it because I liked where this idea was going.
+At first this was a school project, but then I decided to continue developing it because I liked where this idea was going.

 Coming soon: New sports, GUI